Best Of16 min read

 • SOCKS5 proxy included for free

-• Extremely configurable for power users
+• Highly configurable for power users

 Cons:

-• Interface can feel overwhelming to total beginners
+• Can feel overwhelming to beginners

 #2.
 Mullvad — Best for Maximum Privacy